blog

 Non-Medical Administered Injections May Result In Permanent Damage

-The lack of regulation regarding Botox training for non-medical personnel is a threat in the medical aesthetics industry that needs to be addressed.
-To put it in a different perspective, many would feel uncomfortable driving a car without insurance, and it’s safe to say that individuals should also look for a certain level of professionalism when seeking Botox injections.
+The lack of regulation for Botox training for non-medical personnel is a threat.
+It needs to be addressed in the medical aesthetics industry.
+Many would feel uncomfortable driving a car without insurance.
+Similarly, individuals should seek professionalism when getting Botox injections.

 Gain International Botox Certification for Medical Professionals

-APT Injection Training is a top-tier training facility offering intensive Botox filler courses for licensed medical professionals in North America.
-We are the only training centre in Canada that offers an internationally recognized certification for toxin and dermal filler injections.
+APT Injection Training is a top-tier training facility.
+We offer intensive Botox filler courses for licensed medical professionals in North America.
+We are the only training centre in Canada with an internationally recognized certification for toxin and dermal filler injections.

-Our personalized courses and hands-on training have proved to be beneficial for our trainees, and our decades-worth of success stories can prove it.
-We have trained hundreds of doctors, physicians, registered nurses, and dentists to master basic and advanced injection techniques to thousands of satisfied patients.
+Our personalized courses and hands-on training benefit our trainees.
+Our decades of success stories prove it.
+We have trained hundreds of doctors, physicians, registered nurses, and dentists.
+They master basic and advanced injection techniques for thousands of satisfied patients.

 For more information on our Botox and dermal filler certification courses, please contact us today!
 A member of the APT Team will get in touch with you immediately.